xpdota/triggevent-site/pages/Dragonsong-Triggers.md

 layout: default
 title: "Dragonsong's Reprise Triggers"
 permalink: /pages/Dragonsong-Triggers/
-description: Triggevent is an FFXIV plugin with comprehensive Dragonsong's Reprise (Dragonsong War Ultimate) triggers, including optional Wroth Flames automarks.
+description: Triggevent is an FFXIV plugin with Dragonsong Ultimate (DSR) triggers, including optional Wroth Flames automarks.
 ---

 # Dragonsong War

-Triggevent has a complete set of triggers for Dragonsong War (Ultimate).
+Triggevent has a complete set of triggers for Dragonsong War (Ultimate), also known as DSR or Dragonsong's Reprise.
+This collection includes triggers for all phases, as well as Wroth Flames automarks and a Haurchfaunt HP tracker.

 You can find these in Plugin Settings > Callouts: